zhongzebin/face-recognition/README.md

     After running this programm, you will get a series faces of the tested person.
 The name of these files are: "1.jpg", "2.jpg" … "100.jpg" …

     ![image](https://github.com/zhongzebin/face-recognition/blob/master/pictures%20for%20readme/faces.png)

+2. generate "at.txt"

+    First, download the file "face.rar" and decompress it.
+Create a new folder named "s41" in the folder "att_faces".
+Copy the files generated in the 1st step to this folder.
+Open the code "generate txt.cpp", change the path "C:\\face\\att_faces\\s" to the path of your files.
+Change the loop (i>=41) according to the number of your captured faces.
+If you have captured faces from more than one person, you can create folder "s42", "s43" and so on.

+    After doing these changes, run the code and you will get the file "at.txt".

+3. train the model

+    Open the code "train.cpp" and change the path "C:\\face\\att_faces\\at.txt" to the path of your "at.txt" file.